Skip to main content Skip to secondary navigation

 I

-Incentive Bonus Program: A non-base award for the accomplishment of specific results over a specified time frame.
+Incentive Bonus Program: A non-base award for the accomplishment of predetermined, specific, and measurable results over a specified time frame.
 Payout of the incentive award is conditional upon the employee meeting expectations communicated in writing at the beginning of a project or performance cycle.

 J

-Job: The total collection of tasks, duties and responsibilities assigned to one or more individuals whose work has the same nature and level of work.
+Job: The total collection of tasks, duties, and responsibilities assigned to one or more individuals.

-Job Code: A four-digit number that identifies each job.
+Job Code: A numeric value of multiple digits that identifies each job.

-Job Description: A summary of the important features of a job, including the specific nature of the work performed (core duties and responsibilities) and level (skills, education and experience).
-A job description describes the discrete, measurable, and specific duties and responsibilities of the job, the knowledge, skills, education, experience and other qualifications required to perform the job.
+Job Description: A summary of the important features of a job, including the specific purpose, summary, nature of the work performed (core duties and responsibilities) and level (knowledge, skills, abilities, and competencies), and education and experience.
+A job description describes the discrete, measurable, and specific duties and responsibilities of the job, the knowledge, skills, abilities, competencies, education, experience, and other qualifications required to perform the job.
 The Job Description focuses on the job itself and not on any specific individual who might fill the job.
-The Job Description serves as a basis for establishing the performance expectations for the job as well as annual key objectives and development goals for an employee in the job.
+The Job Description serves as a basis for establishing the performance expectations for the job, as well as annual key objectives and development goals for an employee in the job.

 Job Description Library: Online library that includes job descriptions for non-academic and non-bargaining staff positions searchable by keywords and/or Job Family (e.g., Finance), and Job Series (e.g, Financial Analyst), and available in the Axess portal.